Onroe/Daily-News-Scrapper/README.md

 ### Use
 This project is intended to automate the searching of the latest news articles from a website.
-It covers the scraping of new news artciles from the daily monitor website and sending text message alerts with the article links.
+It covers the scraping of new news articles from the daily monitor website and sending text message alerts with the article links.